hkchengrex/motor-driver/wiki/Introduction.md

 2. Position uses 32 bit.
 It will overflow.
 Guaranteed not to happen in a 3-minute game though.
 Using 64 bit will make it buggy, and I have no idea (again) why.
 Note: Tried to use 64 bits for weeks, no luck.
 Maybe because it is not atomic?

+3. Acceleration/Velocity tweak.
+[Detail here](tweak.md).
+Added on May 2018.

 ## Constant
 Property | Value | Reference
 --- | --- | ---